pixiiidust/TeloMeshV2/README.md

 TeloMesh is a user-journey analysis pipeline that transforms session and event data into a directed graph of user flows.
 It provides:

-- **Actionable decision logic** for product and UX managers to identify patterns, triage chokepoints, and prioritize improvements
+- **Actionable decision logic** for product and UX teams to identify patterns, triage chokepoints, and prioritize improvements
 - **Efficient opportunity detection** using advanced network-analysis metrics
 - **Scalable performance** for large datasets, with tailored UX recommendations